EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/00-Prerequisites.md

     - You will use the Azure portal to retrieve endpoints, keys, and other values associated with the resources you deploy for this workshop.
 3. **Familiarity with PostgreSQL**
     - The workshop assumes you are familiar with basic SQL syntax.
-    - You will be executing SQL statements to alter tables, create extensions, and run queries against tables.

 ### Preferred knowledge and experience